Saint Sarkis Charity Trust

 - Charities serving Armenian communities in the UK and internationally

-- Limited support for innovative UK prisoner welfare initiatives (through partnership only)
+- Support for innovative UK prisoner welfare initiatives (partnership-based, unsolicited proposals not accepted)

 What They Don't Fund